 The ships carrying the rock from Norway berthed at Southampton before being transported across on a barge to the beach area next to Fort Cumberland.

-The time lapse footage which captured the construction of the new defences was captured by WCCTV.
+WCCTV captured time lapse footage showing the construction of the new defences.

 As the location had no existing infrastructure, power or network cabling, WCCTV were tasked to provide a WCCTV Fuel Cell Site Tower to provide both site security and time lapse video recording at the site.

-The Fuel Cell Site Tower is autonomously powered, delivers live and recorded video via wireless networks and has a 7m height meaning it can provide excellent images of ongoing works.
+The Fuel Cell Site Tower is autonomously powered, delivers live and recorded video via wireless networks and has a 7m height meaning it can provide stunning images of ongoing works.

-To find out more about Southern Water's Fort Cumberland sea defence scheme, visit: www.southernwater.co.uk/fort-cumberland
+To find out more about Southern Water's Fort Cumberland sea defence scheme, visit: Southern Water's website.